privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 _The browser needs to trust that the server's return value for each key will be based only on that key and the hostname, and that the server does no event-level logging and has no other side effects based on these requests._

-To meet these requirements, the proposed design for the key-value server relies on a combination of:
+To meet these requirements, the proposed design for the key-value server relies on a number of factors:

 *   Attestation ensures that an adtech-operated key/value service runs an approved codebase.
 *   Data in use: